jonschr/entrata-floorplans-api/README.md

 [entrata username={YOUR USERNAME} password={YOUR PASSWORD}]
 ```

 When you've done that, just save the page and go to the frontend, where a helpful table will show you all of the properties you have access to and their corresponding property IDs (these should be numbers, with no letters).
-You'll probably also want to add a number of columns, which usually will be 3.

 So now, add that and your shortcode should look something like this:

 ```
-[entrata username={YOUR USERNAME} password={YOUR PASSWORD} propertyid={YOUR PROPERY ID} columns=3]
+[entrata username={YOUR USERNAME} password={YOUR PASSWORD} propertyid={YOUR PROPERY ID}]
 ```

 You've done it!
 That should be pulling in all of the floorplans for the property.